Welcome!

 Text or call Miss Lani: 774-563-3069 or email the Children’s Art Studio shastinaart@gmail.com

-Saturday Art Adventures 2025
+Saturday Art Adventures Fall 2025

 ~ Now Accepting Enrollment ~

-Registration for SPRING 2025 Classes
+Registration for FALL 2025 Classes

 To register or for questions, text (preferred) or call Miss Lani’s cell: 774-563-3069 or email the Children's Art Studio shastinaart@gmail.com

-All Saturday Art Workshops are for children ages 4-11 (multi-age class) from 1:30-3:45.
+All Saturday Art Workshops are for children ages 4-13 (multi-age class) from 1:30-3:45.

 $55.00 per child for each workshop